 Arlene Collins specializes in documenting remote cultures and changing civilizations around the world.
 She currently produces and leads international photography workshops, offers a master photography class and topic-specific short courses in her New York City studio, lectures in the United States and abroad, and consults privately with a number of clients.

-She is an Associate Professor of Photography at Parsons School of Design and teaches at the Maine Media Workshops, and for 15 years she taught in the Documentary Photography and Photojournalism Program at the International Center of Photography in New York City.
+Arlene studied with Lisette Model.
+She is an Associate Professor at Parsons School of Design, and for 15 years she taught in the Documentary Photography and Photojournalism Program at the International Center of Photography in New York City.

-Arlene has created several long-term photography essays, including Boxing photographed in New York City, Moscow, and Bangkok, and essays on the Rodeo in New Jersey and Voodoo in Western Africa.
+Arlene has created several long-term photography essays, including Boxing in New York City, Moscow, and Bangkok, and essays on the Rodeo in New Jersey and Voodoo in Western Africa, and she has documented the abandoned sites of Pripyat and the nuclear reactor at Chernobyl in Ukraine, and the Vogelsang Russian military base in Germany.
 As she continues her international travels, Arlene also adds to her ongoing photographic essay on “UNESCO-designated” World Heritage Sites.
-In addition to her still photography, Arlene now produces video.
-She has created Mali: Witnessing Traditions; Ten Days in May: St. Petersburg and Moscow; The Birqash Camel Market in Cairo, Egypt; A Hamer Bull Jumping Ceremony in the Southern Omo Valley, Ethiopia, and The Democratic People’s Republic of Korea: aka North Korea.

 Arlene continues to travel and teach workshops around the world.
-Recently she returned from photographing in North Korea, and her next workshop is to Kamchatka, Russia.
+Recently she returned from photographing in North Korea, and she plans to conduct upcoming workshops in Georgia and Armenia.